ichuang/pyqsp/README.md

                         number of points to use in plotting --tolerance TOLERANCE
-                        error tolerance for phase angle optimizer --method METHOD       method to use for qsp phase angle generation, either 'laurent' (default) or 'tf' (for tensorflow + keras)
+                        error tolerance for phase angle optimizer --method METHOD       method to use for qsp phase angle generation, one among 'laurent' (default), 'tf' (for tensorflow + keras), of 'sym_qsp' for symmetric quantum signal processing
   --plot-qsp-model      show qsp_model version of response plot instead of the default plot --phiset PHISET       comma delimited list of QSP phase angles, to be used in the 'response' command --nepochs NEPOCHS     number of epochs to use in tensorflow optimization